HP Smart Array 410i as HBA

 Lots of work finding the patches, hours of fact finding and recovery actions.

 Not at all.
-Endless reboots that takes for ever (servers are like that) and installing missing parts and doing compromises.
+Endless reboots that take forever (servers are like that) and installing missing parts and doing compromises.
 And more fact finding and learning.

 Did it go sideways?